jedi-academy/learn-4711/data/tutorials/ci-todo10.md

 		$this->showit();
 	}

 That wasn't much harder.
+Notice the difference: one creates a task record with empty fields, while the other retrieves an existing task record with fields set from the persistent data.
+In both cases, the task record is saved as the "task" item in our session.

 ##10.4 Show TODO item being worked with

 Here things get a bit more complicated.
-Fortunately, we have the Caboose to help us, handling the heavy-lifting of building suitably styled form fields.
+Fortunately, we have CodeIgniter's `form` helper to make things a bit easier.

 The convention that I use (not a CI one) is to have the form fields named the same as the table columns, to have a view parameter